bjornbytes/lovr-docs/guides/Moonscript_Yuescript.md

 -- windows:  utils\lua_clib\yue.dll
 -- macOS:    utils/lua_clib/yue.so
 -- fuse mode:
--- linux and windows: beside the fused binary or in the savedir toplevel.
+-- linux and windows: beside the fused binary or in the save directory top-level.
--- macOS: in the savedir toplevel require('yue')
+-- macOS: in the save directory top-level require('yue')

 -- yue's uses of io.open need to be replaced with lovr.filesystem ones.
--- This enables require to search the LÖVR savedir and is necessary for the fuse mode. yue.file_exist = lovr.filesystem.isFile yue.read_file  = function(fname)
+-- This enables require to search the LÖVR save directory and is necessary for the fuse mode. yue.file_exist = lovr.filesystem.isFile yue.read_file  = function(fname)
     contents, bytes = lovr.filesystem.read(fname)